 The loan closing process is quick and convenient.
-The average closing takes about 45 minutes and in most cases, a notary will meet you at your home, office, or other convenient location where you will sign your loan documents.
+The average closing takes about 35 minutes and in most cases, a notary will meet you at your home, office, or other convenient location where you will sign your loan documents.
 In some states, an attorney that we will provide will need to be present as well.
-Once the loan is closed, you have three business days to change your mind and cancel the loan, known as the right of rescission.
-Funds are disbursed on the 4th business day, but it can take up to 10 business days after disbursement to receive the funds, depending on the type of disbursement.
+Once the loan is closed, you have three business days to change your mind and cancel the loan, known as the right to cancel.
+We’ll send your loan funds after your three day right to cancel expires.
+It may take several days after funding for your money to be received.

 11. Can I manage my account online?

 Yes.
-Once your loan funds, we will mail you a Welcome Kit that explains how to set up your online servicing account.
-You'll be able to view statements, manage payments, set up email notifications, get tax documents, and more.
+Once your loan funds, we will send a welcome letter that contains your permanent loan number and explains how to set up your new online account.
+With your online account, you’ll be able to view statements, manage payments, set up email notifications, get tax documents, and more.

 12. Can I make my payments automatically?